Become a Registered HICAP Medicare Counselor

 Are you interested in volunteering with HICAP?

 If you are interested in volunteering, please fill out the form below to request more information and a volunteer application.
-Or, if you prefer to reach us by phone, you may contact our Volunteer Coordinator, Diana Segura, directly at (916) 375-3761.

 We always need volunteers throughout our nine-county service area.
 At this time, our greatest needs are in Yolo, San Joaquin, Sutter and Yuba counties.
 If you are available to travel to any of these counties as a volunteer, please indicate this when you contact us.
 We are also in need of bilingual volunteers to assist Medicare beneficiaries with Limited English Proficiency.
 If you speak another language, please indicate this when you contact us.